sofiabsilva/learning-path/README.md

       - ["Product Landing Page"](https://sofiabsilva.github.io/product-landing-page-FCC/);
       - ["Technical Documentation Page"](https://codepen.io/Tubbie/full/gKKVmB);

-# Currently
+# July 2018
-   - I've been logging on [this](https://github.com/sofiabsilva/100-days-of-code/blob/master/log.md) repo about what I've been doing each day for the #100DaysOfCode, I'm also [tweeting](https://twitter.com/TubbieHead) about my thoughts and progress with the challenge hashtag.
-   - Learning ES6
-   - Doing the [#JavaScript30](https://javascript30.com/) course/challenge, my goal is to do a project each day (clearly not realistic) but also apply my own styles and try new things with CSS as well.
+  - Doing the [#JavaScript30](https://javascript30.com/) course/challenge, my goal is to learn by doing, ideally a project each day (clearly not realistic) but also apply my own styles and try new things with CSS as well.
+  - Learning ES6 by practicing with it as well as with Udacity and FCC.

        ## Projects and Skills aquired
       - [Keyboard Drum Kit](https://codepen.io/Tubbie/full/vrMGRK)
       - [CSS & JS Clock](https://codepen.io/Tubbie/full/ZRgXXK)